Zertifiziertes Mitglied der Schweizerischen

 Gathering Qi from the Universe

-First, open your palms.
-The center of your palm is called the laogong.
-Your hands are going out to the side – lift up your hands and arms to up over your head – and then bring your hands back down in front of you – to your dantian just below your navel.
+Stand with feet shoulder-width apart, feeling your whole foot on the ground.
+Open your palms — the centre of the palm is called the laogong.
+Let your hands move out to the sides and rise up over your head, then bring them back down in front of you to your dantian, just below the navel.

 Inner smile meditation